dryadd44651/Note/Tool/vedio_downloader.md

 It will download the video for you in selected Quality - (on which it is playing) Now you only need to follow step number 7 to download your favorite lecture.

+# method2
+- document.querySelector("video")
+- get the link and dwonload